echeran/smile-of-murugan/webbook/chapter08.md

-poetic theme called *aṭṭaiyāṭal* (cf. Ka. *aṭṭe* "a headless trunk", Te. *aṭṭa* “id.", *DED* 90): "hero's body continuing to manifest heroic deeds even after dismemberment, as the quivering of a leech (*aṭṭai,* DED 89) after being cut into two".
+poetic theme called *aṭṭaiyāṭal* (cf. Ka. *aṭṭe* "a headless trunk", Te. *aṭṭa* “id.", *DED* 90): "hero's body continuing to manifest heroic deeds even after dismemberment, as the quivering of a leech (*aṭṭai,* DED 89) after being cut into two". \
-Slaughter of men and animals alike is described with great gusto.
-From the
+\ \ \ \ Slaughter of men and an/imals alike is described with great gusto.
+From
+the
 *gloire* of a slayer of elephants, an entire genre developed in the middle
 ages: the *paraņi,* a war poem about a hero who has destroyed 700 elephants.